Caring for a spouse or parent is a love story that, like others, has obstacles to overcome.

 It was hard – but they made do.
 Yet she, like many other women, paid the price in other ways.
 Studies show that women are at greater risk of experiencing career and financial gaps due to caring for others.
 But being prepared can better position you and your family to care for loved ones without sacrificing your emotional, physical or financial well-being.

 As Americans live longer, the caregiving community is growing.
 Many of us prefer to live at home and often rely on those closest to us for support.
-Right now, there are approximately 53 million unpaid caregivers in the U.S. Women make up 61% of them, serving as hands-on healthcare providers, care managers, decision-makers and advocates.
+In 2020, approximately 53 million unpaid caregivers in the U.S. Women made up 61% of them, serving as hands-on healthcare providers, care managers, decision-makers and advocates.

-Another consideration: Who will fund the care for your loved one?
+Also consider who will fund the care for your loved one.
 If you will be helping monetarily, make sure you don’t jeopardize your own retirement or your children’s college funds.
-It’s wise to talk to your financial advisor about how to maximize household Social Security, replace lost income and get your own long-term care insurance, as well as what tradeoffs you may be willing to make.
+It’s wise to talk to your financial advisor about how to maximize household Social Security, replace lost income and get your own long-term care insurance, as well as what trade-offs you may be willing to make.

 Caring for a friend or family member is a noble act of love that has the power to deepen relationships at a time when it’s needed most.
 Indeed, it’s a labor of love with physical, emotional and financial obstacles, but success is possible with the help of friends, family and some smart financial planning.

 To reduce the pressure of supporting a loved one: